sajanimanimala/the-loyalty-project/README.md

 ## 🚨 Problem Statement

+>  Customer drop after first use.
 >  Most users don’t leave because your product is bad — they leave because the experience is unclear, confusing, or overwhelming.

 Businesses often: